gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods13.md

 Given a list of numbers, "compute_sum_of_all_elements" returns the sum of all the elements in the given list.

+Note: Function should return 0 if the list is empty.

 ```
 output = compute_sum_of_all_elements([1, 2, 3])
 print(output) # --> 6